 Catherine Peters is a human resources lawyer in Hicks Morley’s Toronto office.
-She provides strategic advice to public and private sector clients on a wide variety of human rights, employment law, labour relations, and administrative law issues.
-She also regularly advises post-secondary education clients on a variety of issues relating to their relationships with their students.
+She provides strategic advice to employers on a wide variety of human rights, employment law, labour relations and administrative law issues.
+She regularly advises post-secondary education clients on a variety of issues relating to their relationships with their students.

 Catherine frequently appears as counsel before arbitration boards, federal and provincial human rights tribunals, unjust dismissal adjudicators and other administrative tribunals.

-Catherine is a partner in the firm and was the inaugural Chair of the firm’s Diversity Committee, having been recognized with a Lexpert Zenith Award Celebrating Diversity and Inclusion.
+Catherine was the inaugural chair of the firm’s Diversity, Equity and Inclusion Committee, having been recognized with a Lexpert Zenith Award, Celebrating Diversity and Inclusion.